-If you have never heard about soy wraps and wonder where you can get them, just click here.
+If you have never heard about soy wraps and wonder where you can get them, Asian stores usually sell them or you can buy on Amazon.
 You can also try to make the fruit sushi without them but I think they look nice and upgrade the dish.
 Plus, it helps when rolling the sushi.

 You will also need a sushi mat for rolling the sushi, if you don't have any, just use a large piece of cling film to help you roll.

 After cooking and cooling the coconut batter for filling, cut the fruits you are using to sticks.
 Each fruit has its own shape so they won’t all look like sticks but you need them in their longest form to fill the sushi.

 How to assemble the fruit sushi:

 Place a soy wrap on the mat.
 On the soy wrap, lay down a rectangle of coconut batter.
 Flatten it with you hand to cover the whole soy wrap.
 Place the fruits you cut in a line at the end of the mat that is closest to you but leave some narrow margins.

 Lift the mat and roll to cover the fruits.
 Go slowly.
 Press the batter and fruits.
 Roll again to finish the sushi wrap.

 Cut the roll to 8 pieces and garnish with some more fruits.

 You can garnish the fruit sushi with more fruits or with nuts and also serve it with a sweet dip like melted chocolate or caramel - YUM!